N8GMZ’s RFI Hunting Rig

 GarsTube – Locating Power Line and other RF Noise Jeff Stuparits, W4DD

 Don’t feel like your problem is yours alone.
 Seek out help with the issue.
 Ask questions if you’re unsure.
-Trying to tackle something like this takes more than just putting a radio together and waving an antenna around.
+Trying to tackle something like this takes more thought than just putting a radio together and waving an antenna around.
 It’s rough, and there are people out there that are willing to help if you ask.

-Jeff recommended using a 2m Yagi antenna, a multi-level attenuator, and a radio that does AM air band (136MHz).
-Without getting into the technical side of what a power line RFI signal is, just know it is very broadband, and you will be able to find it using almost any band.
-While you may not hear the crackle of power line RFI in SSB mode, it can be very noticeable in AM mode.
-Being able to do AM mode is key in hunting power line RFI, and will provide you the best results.
+Without getting into the technical side of what a power line RFI signal is, just know it is very broadband, and you will be able to find it using almost any band, but may not be able to find it when in some modes narrow mode like SSB or CW.
+However it is usually very noticeable in AM mode.

-I couldn’t find where anyone else had done this before but was willing to try it.
-I loaded modified firmware, called EGZUMER on to my radio for the experiement.
+I loaded the latest version of the modified firmware, called EGZUMER, on to my radio for the experiment.
 You can load it via a browser and a programming cable.
-There are many write-ups on how to load EGZUMER so I won’t get into it here.
+There are many write-ups on how to load EGZUMER so I won’t get into it here, but it’s very easy to install.

-My first attempts to find the power line noise with this sub $100 rig were initially unsuccessful.
-I was still learning to navigate the EGZUMER software, and dial in the settings to hone in on the RFI.
-During these trials with the RFI rig, I ended up finding a multi-step attenuator on eBay for a decent price and added it to the rig.
 However, I discovered that since I was using a Yagi antenna with a relatively low gain, adding the attenuator would quickly reduce the signal to where it was difficult to detect from any distance.
-It may be more useful if the antenna has more gain off the end though.
-While ending up not needing it and removing it from the final version, this early setup, shown below, is typical of RFI hunting rigs where attenuation can not be done on the radio via software.
+While I ending up not needing the attenuator and removing it from the final version, this early setup, shown below, is typical of RFI hunting rigs where attenuation can not be done on the radio via software.

 Early version of N8GMZ’s RFI rig with multi-step attenuator installed

-RFI Rig Details
+More Rig Details

 N8GMZ RFI Rig

-Current configuration of the RFI rig
+Second configuration of the RFI rig that provided poor results

 Step 1 – Initial setup: